tinne26/etxt/docs/rasterize-outlines.md

 I'd explain more, but at this point you have enough context and jumping directly [into the code](https://github.com/tinne26/etxt/blob/main/emask/edge_marker.go) may be the best next step.

 ## Limitations
 This algorithm works decently in general, but notice that what happens inside a pixel can only be balanced, not distinguished.
 For example, if we define a 1x1 square in the middle of four pixels, we will get 25% opacity from each pixel.
 That's the best we can do, ok... but if you repeat the process 4 times, the 4 pixels will all get to 100% opacity.
-Mathematically speaking, this shouldn't happen, but since pixels can't tell where lines start or end within them, they can't tell it's always the same area being covered and the result "overflows".
+This wouldn't happen in a continuous space, but since pixels can't tell where lines start or end within them (discrete space), they can't tell it's always the same area being covered and the result "overflows".

 Floating point precision can also be an issue when dealing with big shapes, unaligned and angled boundaries, etc.

+## Further references
+Curve segmentation and optimizations haven't been discussed, but are mentioned here and there through the code.

+You will also be interested in Raph Levien's [blogpost](https://medium.com/@raphlinus/inside-the-fastest-font-renderer-in-the-world-75ae5270c445) explaining the [font-rs](https://github.com/raphlinus/font-rs) font renderer, which in turn serves as a base for Golang's `vector.Rasterizer` [implementation](https://cs.opensource.google/go/x/image/+/70e8d0d3:vector/raster_floating.go;l=31).